-Walking is the best way to explore this beautifully laid-out city, but public transport is reliable and fairly cheap.
+Walking is the best way to explore the city, but public transport is reliable and fairly cheap.
 Buses, trains, a tramline to Glenelg and the O-Bahn busway all help to keep Adelaide moving.
 The O-Bahn is a guided busway, travelling from the city to Tea Tree Plaza, a suburban shopping centre.

 Taxis are readily available, either from city taxi stands, hailing them on the street or ordering them by phone.

 Biking is also a very popular way to get around the city.

 The closest airport to the city is Adelaide Aiport (ADL) which servers all flights.
 There are several car rental desks and taxi services at the airport.
 Skylink Shuttle links the airport, city and Adelaide Parklands Rail Terminal (Keswick).

 - To get a cultural experience, take advantage of the many museums and galleries.
 Some even offer free admission.